Travel to the exotic destinations on Earth, and there’s always likely to be a friend or parent fretting about your health.

-While risk of various diseases varies from country to country, there are some standard vaccinations applicable across most of the planet.
-Particularly if you plan to travel for prolonged period, getting inoculated for these three provides a base and safety net for most of your travels in exotic destinations.
+While the risk of various diseases varies from country to country, there are some standard vaccinations applicable across most of the planet.
+Particularly if you plan to travel for a prolonged period, getting inoculated for these three provides a base and safety net for most of your travels in exotic destinations.

 - Hepatitis A

 - Tetanus – you should have been vaccinated against this as a child but may require a booster.

 As we said before, there’s no point in lingering on what happens if you contract any of these.
 Just get the vaccine.

 A whole host of other vaccinations may be applicable, but the risk depends on both where you’re going and what you’re going to be doing.
 The disease is undoubtedly more common in poor communities, so if you’re volunteering in a slum for two months, then start getting ready for some jabs in the arm.
 But if you’re spending a week at an all-inclusive beach resort, there’s a good chance that these won’t be applicable.

 - Diphtheria – Mainly a risk in Africa and the Indian sub-continent.
 It’s common to receive diphtheria and tetanus combined vaccination.

 - Hepatitis B – Not as big a risk as Hep A but still widespread across the world.
 To save money, try getting the combined Hepatitis A and B vaccine.